 The surveillance technology Australia's public bodies operate

 What Australia's eight state and territory police forces, national operators, and road authorities run on the public record: number plate recognition (ANPR), facial recognition, CCTV networks, and drones, with a citation behind every entry.
 By state and territory; the oversight around each system is the next layer of the record.
-Part of a worldwide record that so far covers the United States, the United Kingdom, Ireland, and Australia.
+Part of a worldwide record that so far covers the United States, the United Kingdom, Ireland, Australia, Canada, New Zealand, and the Netherlands.

 8 States & territories